zhangxd6/fierce-kangaroo/src/pages/posts/docker-for-net-developers.md

 ## Install Docker

 Docker runs natively on Mac, Windows and Linux.
-This lab will use [Docker Community Edition (CE)](https://www.docker.com/community-edition).
+This lab will use Docker Desktop
-Download the Docker CE edition for your machine from the [Docker Store](https://store.docker.com/search?type=edition&offering=community).
+Download the Docker Descktop for your machine from the [Docker Website](Docker Desktop for Mac and Windows | Docker).